 Through the Town Engineering Director, the Narragansett Water Division participates in the preparation of the Community Comprehensive Plan.
 The Narragansett Water Division referred to the Town of Narragansett Comprehensive Plan during the preparation of the WSSMP update to insure consistency with the Town Comprehensive Plan.
 Projections of water usage are compared and adjusted to the general growth projections of Town population that provide part of the baseline foundation on which the Comprehensive Community Plan is based.
-The figures incorporated into Table 1 have been coordinated with the "Baseline Report" recently drafted for the forthcoming update of the Narragansett Comprehensive Plan.
-The Narragansett Water Division, through the Town Engineer, will forward the draft WSSMP to the Town of Narragansett Planning Director for concurrence of its projections with the general growth anticipated in the Comprehensive Community Plan.
+The figures incorporated into Table 1 have been coordinated with the "Baseline Report" element of the adopted 2017 Narragansett Comprehensive Plan.
+The Narragansett Water Division, through the Town Engineer, has forwarded the draft WSSMP to the Town of Narragansett Planning Director who has concurred that its projections are consistent with the general growth anticipated in the Comprehensive Community Plan and the policies articulated in Chapter IV, Section G of that plan as well as the Goal CSF7 of the Action Plan associated with it.